 This function shows me all of the sites that are currently ranking for a certain keyword.
 It gives me a great idea of how “good” my site has to be to compete with others ranking for that keyword.

-Here’s an example of “SEO tool” which is a very competitive keyword:
+Here’s an example of an “SEO tool” which is a very competitive keyword:

-My blog would have to have over 100k backlinks, and be ranked in the top 3k in Alexa to stand a chance against these giants.
-Ahrefs.com and Mox.com are HUGE and there’s just no way my website can compete with them so it woudln’t be a good idea for me to try.
+My blog would have to have over 100k backlinks and be ranked in the top 3k in Alexa to stand a chance against these giants.
+Ahrefs.com and Mox.com are HUGE and there’s just no way my website can compete with them so it wouldn’t be a good idea for me to try.

 Next, let’s look at one of the keywords I targeted for this blog post – namely “rank my blog”: Now that’s more realistic!

-My blog may not have that many backlinks (if you post all of your content on social media, you start to rack these up pretty quick by the way) and I’ve got some work to do on my word counts but I can compete with that Alexa ranking foresure.
+My blog may not have that many backlinks (if you post all of your content on social media, you start to rack these up pretty quick by the way) and I’ve got some work to do on my word counts but I can compete with that Alexa ranking for sure.